catalinpan/aws-ecr-proxy/README.md

 ```

 ## Kubernetes example

+Kubernetes examples contain also a health check.
+The configs can be changed to get aws_config and ssl certificates as secrets.

+#### Deployment and service
 The configuration provided will require valid ssl certificates or to be behind a load balancer with valid ssl.
-The configuration can be changed to get aws_config and ssl certificates as secrets.

-Kubernetes deployment contains also a health check.
+#### DaemonSet
+The daemonSet will be available on all the nodes.
+Deployments can use ```127.0.0.1:5000/container_name:tag``` instead of ```FQDN/container_name:tag```